thorek1/MacroModelling.jl/docs/src/tutorials/rbc.md

 ![RBC IRF](../assets/irf__RBC__eps_z__1.png)

-When the model is solved the first time (in this case by calling [`plot_irf`](@ref)), the package breaks down the steady state problem into recursive blocks and first attempts to solve them symbolically and if that fails numerically.
+When the model is solved the first time (in this case by calling [`plot_irf`](@ref)), the package breaks down the steady state problem into independent blocks and first attempts to solve them symbolically and if that fails numerically.

 The plot shows the responses of the endogenous variables (`c`, `k`, `q`, and `z`) to a one standard deviation positive (indicated by Shock⁺ in chart title) unanticipated shock in  `eps_z`.
 Therefore there are as many subplots as there are combinations of shocks and endogenous variables (which are impacted by the shock).
 Plots are composed of up to 9 subplots and the plot title shows the model name followed by the name of the shock and which plot we are seeing out of the plots for this shock (e.g. (1/3) means we see the first out of three plots for this shock).
 Subplots show the sorted endogenous variables with the left y-axis showing the level of the respective variable and the right y-axis showing the percent deviation from the SS (if variable is strictly positive).
 The horizontal black line marks the SS.